 This is a true story, I swear.

-But this is how I've learned that yoga pants are important.
+And this is how I've learned that yoga pants are important.

-Table Of Contents
+Table of Contents

 Bamboo is often blended with other fabrics such as spandex, cotton, or wool.

 Keep in mind that while growing bamboo is generally sustainable (it doesn't require any fertilizers or intensive labor to grow), the process of turning it into a fabric is chemically and labor-intensive.
 So not every yoga pants made of bamboo are as natural and eco-friendly as advertised.

 Make sure you buy bamboo yoga pants from companies that have rigorous labor standards and green practices in place.

 Or take an extra effort and look for items made of Tencel Lyocell – a modern man-made and truly eco-friendly fabric that has the soft feel of bamboo and awesome performance properties.

 They work great for stretching, practicing restorative, and moderately-paced types of yoga as well as lounging after the class.